 Baked BBQ Meatballs make a great family friendly dinner, easy enough for a weeknight.
 We like to serve them up with mashed potatoes and sautéed green beans or peas.
 They can also be served as a party appetizer or game day snack.
-The simple oven baked meatballs are juicy and tender and coated in your favorite store bought barbecue sauce, sure to become a crowd favorite.
+The simple oven baked meatballs are juicy and tender and coated in your favorite store bought barbecue sauce, or homemade BBQ sauce, sure to become a crowd favorite.

 If you use an Instant Pot, pop over and check out the Instant Pot BBQ Meatball recipe.

 I could eat homemade meatballs for just about every meal.
 I think that is why there are so many meatball recipes on Mom’s Dinner.
 Some favorites to check out are Baked Italian Meatballs, Ham Balls, and Next Level Swedish Meatballs.

 They are the best because…

 - The meatballs are flavored on the inside and the outside with BBQ flavors.

 - The recipe gives you all the tips and tricks you need to make them perfect.

 - It is a very simple recipe made with easy to find ingredients.